 What is the 555 IC?

-The 555 chip is a widely used integrated circuit which has kept the tempo in innumerable projects since the 70's.
+The 555 chip is a widely used integrated circuit that has kept the tempo in innumerable projects since the 70s.
 It can operate in various modes:

-Here we are going to focus only on the 555 astable mode and the 555 monostable mode; in the next paragraphs you will learn everything you need about them.
+Here we are going to focus only on the 555 astable mode and the 555 monostable mode; in the next sections, you will learn everything you need about them.

-For a detailed insight on the working of the 555 IC, take a look at.
+For a detailed insight into the working of the 555 IC, take a look at.

 Circuit diagram of the 555 astable mode